slipwayhq/slipway_docs/docs/using-with-trmnl/using-slipway-through-trmnl-website.md

 ```

 We've set the [`format` query string parameter](/docs/basics/serving-rigs#format) to `html` so that Slipway will return an HTML page containing a single image,
 which is the screen we want to display.
+You could also try using `format=html_embed` which uses an embedded image (via a `data://` URL).

 Next, set the `Headers` field to:
 ```